onap/policy-parent/docs/apex/APEX-Policy-Guide.rst

 .. container:: paragraph

   The APEX policy model is shown in UML notation in the figure below.
 A policy model can be stored in JSON or XML format in a file or can be held in a database.
-The APEX editor creates and modifies APEX policy models.
+The APEX cli editor creates and modifies APEX policy models.
 APEX deployment deploys policy models, and a policy model is loaded into APEX engines so that the engines can run the policies in the policy model.